A New Tractable Description Logic under Categorical Semantics: Conclusion and Future Work

 The reason we use category theory in this work is not because we need a specific result from it.
 The added value of category theory lies in its ability to isolate from the DL semantics the properties that are responsible for intractability.

 Regarding informal meaning of the categorical semantics in respect to the set-theoretical one in the point of view by a knowledge engineer, it is debatable because, for instance, ``the conjunction of two sets contains exactly all elements of both sets" is not necessarily more intuitive than ``the conjunction of two sets is the greatest set that is smaller than each one".
 Moreover, it is not always possible to interpret a concept as a set of individuals.
 For instance, if one wishes to represent medical terms such as $\mathsf{Disorder, Syndrome, Disease}$ as concepts in an ontology, it is not clear how to determine their individuals \cite{Nordelfelt95}.
-In such a situation, an axiom $\mathsf{Disease}\sqsubseteq \mathsf{Disorder}$ makes sense if there are individuals of $\mathsf{Disease}, \mathsf{Disorder}$ while an arrow $\mathsf{Disease}\rightarrow \mathsf{Disorder}$ under the categorical semantics would make sense because these objects refer to specific health states but $\mathsf{Disease}$ is more concrete and measurable.
+In such a situation, an axiom $\mathsf{Disease}\sqsubseteq \mathsf{Disorder}$ would not make sense while an arrow $\mathsf{Disease}\rightarrow \mathsf{Disorder}$ under the categorical semantics would make sense because these objects refer to specific health states but $\mathsf{Disease}$ is more concrete and measurable.